 In this guide to delivery exceptions, we’ll cover:

 - Why they happen

-Most importantly, we’ll review how you can respond to delivery exceptions so that your customers still come away from the experience with a positive view of your company.
+Most importantly, we’ll review how you can respond to delivery exceptions so that your shoppers still come away from the experience with a positive view of your brand.
 Hopefully, they’ll even want to shop again!

 What is a Delivery Exception?

 No one likes to see that their package has had a “delivery exception”, especially when it leads to a delivery delay or an unknown delivery date for a package.
-What’s worse, it sounds unnecessarily vague and often leaves the customer frustrated and confused.
+What’s worse, it sounds unnecessarily vague and often leaves the shopper frustrated and confused.
 So, what does it really mean when a parcel has had a delivery exception?

 A delivery exception describes an instance where a package is temporarily held up in transit for a period of time due to unexpected reasons.
-These can happen to any ecommerce business, from the smallest digital brands to the largest retailer.
+These can happen to any brand, from the smallest digital brands to the largest retailer.
 Delivery exceptions can result in delayed parcels or even undeliverable ones.
 Put simply: it’s when an obstacle of some kind gets in the way of a package arriving on a customer’s doorstep.